lsst-tstn/tstn-008/docushare_index_table.rst

 When attempting to navigate the various documents hosted on Docushare it is recommended that you begin here.
-As of now there is no method known to create an index table at the root of a Docushare folder that can displat the contents of the folder making navigation difficult.
+As of now there is no method known to create an index table at the root of a Docushare folder that can display the contents of the folder making navigation difficult.
 For this reason this index table is create to make navigation of the TMA Docushare space simpler.